-Investing is the key to reaching many of your long-term financial goals.
-Although the process may seem overwhelming or intimidating, following best practices and being aware of common mistakes can simplify the process plus, minimize risk.
+Investing can be the key to reaching many of your long-term financial goals.
+Although the process may seem overwhelming or intimidating, following best practices and being aware of common mistakes can simplify the process and minimize risk.
 Here are five “do’s” and “don’ts” to investing you can apply to your strategy:

-Before investing in any stocks, bonds, employer-sponsored retirement plans, or any other form of investment, adequate research is important to understanding the strengths, weaknesses, and risks of each option.
-Depending on your age, income level and other factors, some investment options are more suitable than others.
+Before investing in any stocks, bonds, mutual funds, exchange traded funds, employer-sponsored retirement plans, or any other form of investment, adequate research is important to understanding the strengths, weaknesses, and risks of each option.
+Depending on your age, income level, risk tolerance, and other factors, some investment options may be more suitable than others.
 If you’re investing in individual stocks rather than index funds, diligently research the companies and their performance.
 Do not choose stocks solely based on how much you like or dislike a company.

 Diversification – Owning a variety of investments which respond differently to market conditions – is the key to reducing risk.
 If your entire savings is in one form of investment, such as technology stock, and the stock performs poorly, your loss will be substantial.
 In contrast, if technology stock is only a small portion of your investment assets, a decrease will have less impact on your portfolio.
 A simple way to ensure your investments are diversified is to invest more heavily in index funds than individual company stocks.